 I halfheartedly paid attention to my surroundings, and once I broke free of social media, I realized how awful of a person I had been to people I love!

-After I realized this, I intentionally put my phone in another room, keep it on silent more often than not, and go places without it.
+After I realized this, I intentionally put my phone in another room, kept it on silent more often than not, and went places without it.

 Once I grew comfortable without this distraction, I realized how amazing living in the present truly is!

 It was easy to want to live in the present and just be with those I love without distractions.

 The walks I take are incredible because I notice my surroundings and appreciate them more.